Analog Devices Inc at Barclays Global Technology, Media and Tele

 Blayne Peter Curtis - Barclays Bank PLC, Research Division - Director & Senior Research Analyst

-Sure.
-Thanks, Blayne, and it's good to be here today.
-My name is Karim Hamed.
-I'm the Vice President of the Instrumentation business here at Analog Devices.
-To tell me about my background, I have over 20 years of experience in semiconductor industry prior to this current role in instrumentation, I was responsible for the RF franchise here in
+Prashanth Mahendra-Rajah - Analog Devices, Inc. - Executive VP of Finance & CFO

+Yes, yes, great.
+I do want to congratulate you, Blayne.
+We got the request for you to come out for your conference.
+Mike and I said, "Oh, we got to support Blayne.
+We got to figure out how to make this work."
+So we were actually out here for some other meetings.
+We Ubered up just really for 2 hours to take care of this for you.
+And about 3 days after we got -- we agreed to come out here, you downgraded us.
+So well do

-Analog Devices Inc at Barclays Global Technology, Media and Telecommunications Conference (Virtual) Transcript
+Analog Devices Inc at Barclays Global Technology, Media and Telecommunications Conference Transcript

 |Access to All Earning Calls and Stock Analysis